MMiraziz013/CourseManagementAPI/README.md

 * **Dapper ORM** – lightweight, fast data access with SQL
 * **Swagger / OpenAPI** – API documentation & testing
 * **Async/Await** – asynchronous database queries for scalability
+*  **Serilog** - middleware to log requests and responses into daily files, and console.

 **Clean Architecture – separation of concerns with Application, Infrastructure, Domain, and API layers**